-We read the valuation report prepared by directors' valuer and discussed it with the expert.
+We read the valuation report prepared by directors' valuer and discussed it with the directors' valuer.
 We confirmed that the valuation approach was in accordance with RICS professional valuation standards and suitable for use in determining the fair value of the investment properties.

-We reconciled the property specific information supplied to directors' valuer by the group, on a sample basis, to determine whether it reflected the underlying the reasons for our specific audit focus and attention to this area.
+We reconciled the property specific information supplied to directors' valuer by the group, on a sample basis, to determine whether it reflected the underlying property records held by the group.